rwynn/wellington/README.md

 This change switches from using the minified version of the app javascript to the un-minified

+This change also switches to serving static assets from the project source directory instead of from the packaged jar file so that you may reload the browser to see your changes immediately

 You may also want to turn off the thymeleaf cache in application.properties during development

     spring.thymeleaf.cache=false